Yasmani Grandal Player Props: White Sox vs. Rays

 Yasmani Grandal At The Plate

-- Grandal leads Chicago in total hits (19) this season while batting .257 with 10 extra-base hits.
+- Grandal leads Chicago with 19 hits, batting .253 this season with 10 extra-base hits.

-- In 22 games played this season, he has gone deep in two of them.
+- He has homered in two of 23 games played this year, and in 2.4% of his plate appearances.

-- Grandal has driven in a run in six games this season (27.3%), including one multiple-RBI game.
+- In six games this year, Grandal has picked up an RBI, with more than one RBI once.

-- He has scored at least once five times this season (22.7%), including one multi-run game.
+- In five of 23 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.